 Hey!
-My name is Marit Marinus and I am 19 years old.
-I am from Groningen and I am now in my second year of the Bachelor International Relations and International Organisation (IRIO).
+My name is Marit Marinus and I am 20 years old.
+I am from Groningen and I am now in my third year of the Bachelor International Relations and International Organisation (IRIO).
 I started studying right after finishing secondary school.
 IRIO really fits my interest, meaning that I have never doubted my choices.

 In addition to my studies, I followed an Italian language course and participated in a Model United Nations program.
 I also play flute and follow Contemporary Dance lessons at the USVA.
 I am still considering to join a committee this year, and I work as the current student ambassador for IRIO!

 There are a number of reasons for which I chose IRIO.
 Firstly, I always knew in middle school that I found national and international politics as well as social topics very important and interesting.
 After I had visited the university through the ‘Student for a Day’ program, I no longer had any doubts.
 I thought it would be fascinating to learn about a variety of different disciplines ranging from economics to political science.
 The international side also appealed to me as the study exposes you to a variety of different cultures.
 Moreover, you learn about world news in the context of your study, which allows you to see global events and the world around you in a different light.
 Finally, I still hope that I can make the world a (even if only minimally) better place.
 This study seemed to be extremely suitable for that goal.

 As I am from Grijpskerk, a small village just outside Groningen, I know the city quite well.
 It is more or less my hometown and I already knew how cosy and diverse Groningen is as there are plenty of students and hence always plenty of things to do.
 The city therefore feels like a big village.
 Additionally, the study I wanted to do was offered here – there was ultimately no reason for me to go to another city.